preethammadapura/basespace-help-1/_docs/articles/tutorials/pool-libraries.md

 <br />
 <br />
 {% step 1, /images/tutorials/pool-runs-step1.png, Create Pools %}
-Fill out the first pool ID.
+Begin by dragging a library or set of libraries to a pool.
+Fill out the first Pool ID.
 Pool ID has to be unique.
 If needed, you can create additional pools on the right by clicking the + Add Pool button and filling out the pool IDs.

 -	Colors of the wells correspond to the colors of the pools.
 -	You can hover over the wells to see the library IDs.